 Instructions

 - Add all the ingredients for the meat except the oil and fresh coriander.
-Add 1/2 cup of water for lamb/beef and 1 cup for goat.
-Cover and cook on a low heat for 1hr for lamb/beef and up to 2hrs for goat.
-Check a few times during the cook time to ensure the water hasnt completely dried out.
+Add ½ cup of water for lamb, 1 cup for goat and 2 cups for beef.
+Cover and cook on a low heat for 1hr for lamb, up to 2hrs for goat and 3+hrs for beef.
+Check a few times during the cook time to ensure the water hasn't completely dried out.

 - Once the meat mixture has dried out most of the water, add the oil.
 Begin to sauté this, vigorously stirring continuously until the mixture becomes very dry and glossy looking.